watrgoat/RL-Trade-Sim/README.md

 # RL-Trade-Sim

-**RL-Trade-Sim** is a reinforcement learning-driven trading simulator developed in Python, leveraging OpenAI Gym.
+**RL-Trade-Sim** is a reinforcement learning-driven trading simulator developed in Python, leveraging Gymnasium.
 The primary objective of this project is to optimize trade execution by utilizing advanced reinforcement learning (RL) algorithms, including Deep Q-Networks (DQN) and Proximal Policy Optimization (PPO).
 The simulator is designed to train agents capable of minimizing slippage, reducing transaction costs, and executing trades efficiently under realistic market conditions.

 ---